AnTareS11S/kickzone-mobile/README.md

 # KickZone Mobile

 A mobile application for managing sports activities, including team management, player profiles, match scheduling, and more.
-This app is built as the mobile version of the [KickZone API](https://github.com/AnTareS11S/kickzone).
+This app is built as the mobile version of the [KickZone](https://github.com/AnTareS11S/kickzone).

 ## Features